- Oops!Something went wrong.Please try again later.

 It makes me feel more secure owning shares in a company if insiders also own shares, thusly more closely aligning our interests.
 So it is good to see that Vector Group insiders have a significant amount of capital invested in the stock.
 Indeed, they have a glittering mountain of wealth invested in it, currently valued at US$311m.
 That equates to 15% of the company, making insiders powerful and aligned with other shareholders.
 So it might be my imagination, but I do sense the glimmer of an opportunity.

 Is Vector Group Worth Keeping An Eye On?

-One important encouraging feature of Vector Group is that it is growing profits.
+One positive for Vector Group is that it is growing EPS.
+That's nice to see.
 If that's not enough on its own, there is also the rather notable levels of insider ownership.
 The combination sparks joy for me, so I'd consider keeping the company on a watchlist.
-While we've looked at the quality of the earnings, we haven't yet done any work to value the stock.
-So if you like to buy cheap, you may want to check if Vector Group is trading on a high P/E or a low P/E, relative to its industry.
+Before you take the next step you should know about the 5 warning signs for Vector Group (2 make us uncomfortable!) that we have uncovered.

 Although Vector Group certainly looks good to me, I would like it more if insiders were buying up shares.
 If you like to see insider buying, too, then this free list of growing companies that insiders are buying, could be exactly what you're looking for.